PrefectHQ/prefect/docs/guides/webhooks.md

 information about your Prefect Cloud workspace.
 They are rooted at `https://api.prefect.cloud/hooks/`.
 For example:
 `https://api.prefect.cloud/hooks/AERylZ_uewzpDx-8fcweHQ`.
-Prefect Cloud assigns this URL when you create a webhook; it cannot be set via the API.
+Prefect Cloud assigns this URL when you create a webhook; it cannot be set through the API.
 You may rotate your webhook URL at any time without losing the associated configuration.

-All webhooks may accept requests via the most common HTTP methods:
+All webhooks may accept requests with the most common HTTP methods:

-* `GET`, `HEAD`, and `DELETE` may be used for webhooks that define a static event template, or a template that does not depend on the _body_ of the HTTP request.
+* Use `GET`, `HEAD`, and `DELETE` for webhooks that define a static event template, or a template that does not depend on the _body_ of the HTTP request.
 The headers of the request will be available for templates.
-* `POST`, `PUT`, and `PATCH` may be used when the webhook request will include a body.
+* Use `POST`, `PUT`, and `PATCH` when the webhook request includes a body.
   See [How HTTP request components are handled](#how-http-request-components-are-handled) for more details on how the body is parsed.